7 Tips to Manage Your Calendar and Get Your Schedule Back on Track

 Color Code Your Appointments

 Most schedule manager apps will give you the chance to color code your entries, making it easier to keep an overview of your day.
 You can do this by email address or by type of appointment, giving you an at-a-glance visualization of your schedule across the week or month.
-Color coding appointments also allows you to prioritize your workload.
+Color coding appointments gives you the ability to prioritize your workload.
 Try red for the most important meetings and yellow for those which could probably be rearranged.

 Add Notes for Meetings

-Setting reminders helps you to stay on track without having to constantly refer back to your daily schedule.
+Setting reminders helps you to stay on track and manage your work schedule without having to constantly refer back to it.
 Set reminders 15 mins before a meeting so you can gather any information you might need and plan your approach.
 Reminders can also serve as a way to alert you to certain time-critical tasks.
-For instance, if you need to fill out your taxes before a certain date or change your health insurance provider at the end of your current coverage, simply set a reminder and you’ll never miss a deadline again.
+For instance, if you need to fill out your taxes before a certain date or change your health insurance provider at the end of your current coverage, simply set a reminder to manage your schedule more efficiently and never miss a deadline again.

 Protect Your Leisure Time